Your guide to COVID-19

 Wear a mask (preferably N95) and gloves (or sanitize your hands frequently if you don’t have gloves) when you are outside the home.

 The mixed messaging on mask wearing is unfortunate because the data (both a definitive study on Coronavirus and a Cochrane review on the subject) supporting masks is unequivocal.
 N95 masks are most effective.

-There are DIY instructions for making your own masks at home but a small study casts doubt on the effectiveness of non-N95 masks.
-But another important reason for wearing a mask is to keep you from touching you nose or mouth even if non-N95.
+There are DIY instructions for making your own masks at home.
+Wearing any mask helps keep you from touching you nose or mouth even if non-N95.

 Take special precautions when taking supplies to elderly people or people that have underlying health problems.